-- 957 (3) On-site sewage treatment and disposal systems defined in 64E-6.002, F.A.C., as filled systems or mound systems. - 959 (E) Nonstructural fill in coastal high hazard areas (zone V) and coastal A zones.
-In coastal high hazard areas and coastal A zones: - (1) Minor grading and the placement of minor quantities of nonstructural fill shall be permitted for landscaping and for drainage purposes under and around buildings. - (2) Nonstructural fill with finished slopes that are steeper than one (1) unit vertical to five (5) units horizontal shall be permitted only if an analysis prepared by a qualified registered design professional demonstrates no harmful diversion of floodwaters or wave runup and wave reflection that would increase damage to adjacent buildings and structures. - (3) Where authorized by the state department of environmental protection or applicable local approval, sand dune construction and restoration of sand dunes under or around elevated buildings are permitted without additional engineering analysis or certification of the diversion of floodwater or wave runup and wave reflection if the scale and location of the dune work is consistent with local beach-dune morphology and the vertical clearance is maintained between the top of the sand dune and the lowest horizontal structural member of the building.
+- 957 (3) On-site sewage treatment and disposal systems defined in 64E-6.002, F.A.C., as filled 958 systems or mound systems. - 959 (E) Nonstructural fill in coastal high hazard areas (zone V) and coastal A zones.
+In coastal high hazard areas and coastal A zones: 960 hazard areas and coastal A zones: - 961 (1) Minor grading and the placement of minor quantities of nonstructural fill shall be 962 permitted for landscaping and for drainage purposes under and around buildings. - 963 (2) Nonstructural fill with finished slopes that are steeper than one (1) unit vertical to five 964 (5) units horizontal shall be permitted only if an analysis prepared by a qualified 965 registered design professional demonstrates no harmful diversion of floodwaters or 966 wave runup and wave reflection that would increase damage to adjacent buildings and 967 structures. - (3) Where authorized by the state department of environmental protection or applicable local approval, sand dune construction and restoration of sand dunes under or around elevated buildings are permitted without additional engineering analysis or certification of the diversion of floodwater or wave runup and wave reflection if the scale and location of the dune work is consistent with local beach-dune morphology and the vertical clearance is maintained between the top of the sand dune and the lowest horizontal structural member of the building. - 975

-ARTICLE V. DEVELOPMENT DESIGN AND IMPROVEMENT STANDARDS
+976 ARTICLE V. DEVELOPMENT DESIGN AND IMPROVEMENT STANDARDS

-Sec.
+977 Sec.
 5.00.00.
 General.

-Sec.
-5.00.09.
-Reserved.
-Administrative amendments to the Florida Building Code, Building.
+979Sec.
+5.00.09.Reserved.Administrative amendments to the Florida Building Code,980Building.

-107.6.1 Building permits issued on the basis of an affidavit.
-Pursuant to the requirements of federal regulation for participation in the National Flood Insurance Program (44 C.F.R.
-Sections 59 and 60), the authority granted to the Building Official to issue permits, to rely on inspections, and to accept plans and construction documents on the basis of affidavits and plans submitted pursuant to Section 105.14 and Section 107.6, shall not extend to the flood load and flood resistance construction requirements of the Florida Building Code.
+981 107.6.1 Building permits issued on the basis of an affidavit.
+Pursuant to the requirements of 982 federal regulation for participation in the National Flood Insurance Program (44 C.F.R.
+Sections 983 59 and 60), the authority granted to the Building Official to issue permits, to rely on inspections, 984 and to accept plans and construction documents on the basis of affidavits and plans submitted 985 pursuant to Section 105.14 and Section 107.6, shall not extend to the flood load and flood 986 resistance construction requirements of the Florida Building Code.

-117 VARIANCES IN FLOOD HAZARD AREAS

-117.1 Flood hazard areas.
-Pursuant to section 553.73(5), F.S., the variance procedures adopted in the local floodplain management ordinance shall apply to requests submitted to the Building Official for variances to the provisions of Section 1612.4 of the Florida Building Code, Building or, as applicable, the provisions of R322 of the Florida Building Code, Residential.
-This section shall not apply to Section 3109 of the Florida Building Code, Building.

-Sec.
-5.00.10 Technical amendments to the Florida Building Code, Building.

-(1) Minimum building elevations in flood hazard areas:

-(a) The minimum elevation for buildings in flood hazard areas that are within the scope of the Florida Building Code, Building, shall be, as specified in ASCE 24, the base flood elevation plus two (2) feet, or the design flood elevation, whichever is higher.
+- 987 117 VARIANCES IN FLOOD HAZARD AREAS - 117.1 Flood hazard areas.
+Pursuant to section 553.73(5), F.S., the variance procedures adopted in the local floodplain management ordinance shall apply to requests submitted to the Building Official for variances to the provisions of Section 1612.4 of the Florida Building Official for variances, the provisions of R322 of the Florida Building Code, Building or, as applicable, the provisions of R322 of the Florida Building Code, Building Cod - 994 Sec.
+5.00.10 Technical amendments to the Florida Building Code, Building. - 995 (1) Minimum building elevations in flood hazard areas: - 996(a) The minimum elevation for buildings in flood hazard areas that are within the scope997of the Florida Building Code, Building, shall be, as specified in ASCE 24, the base flood998elevation plus two (2) feet, or the design flood elevation, whichever is higher.